Hernandez had advanced stages of CTE in brain

-BOSTON -- Aaron Hernandez's lawyer says the former New England Patriots tight end's brain showed severe signs of the degenerative brain disease chronic traumatic encephalopathy.
+BOSTON -- Aaron Hernandez's lawyer says the former NFL player's brain showed severe signs of the degenerative brain disease chronic traumatic encephalopathy.

-In a news conference at his offices, attorney Jose Baez says testing showed that Hernandez had a severe case of the disease.
-Baez said the CTE was at Stage 3, with Stage 4 being the highest.
+In a news conference at his offices, attorney Jose Baez said testing showed that Hernandez had Stage 3 CTE, with Stage 4 being the highest.

-Baez also said a federal lawsuit against the NFL and the New England Patriots on behalf of Hernandez's daughter was filed this afternoon.
+Baez also said a federal lawsuit against the NFL and the New England Patriots on behalf of Hernandez's daughter was filed Thursday afternoon.

 CTE can only be diagnosed in an autopsy.
 A recent study found evidence of the disease in 110 of 111 former NFL players whose brains were examined.